jschnurer/qbit-magnet-uploader/README.md

 # qbit-magnet-uploader
 Node express api to upload magnet urls to qbit torrent.
+Just post a message to `https://url/submitMagnet`

 Create a `local.settings.js` file in the same directory with the following settings: